dux/lux-fw/README.md

 #### no_cache?

-Set current.can_clear_cache = true in production for admins
+Set Lux.current.can_clear_cache = true in production for admins

 #### once